The Short Version

 I started to get interest for small modelling and acting roles.
 Why not.
 Then I became a bouncer, eventually a Head Doorman of a prestigious South London venue.
 Why not.

-It took me a while to find a serious cause worth fighting for again, and that cause was given to me by Nordic Botanics.
+It took me a while to find a serious cause worth fighting for again, and that cause was given to me by my new (and doing fantastic!) company Nordic Botanics.

 It’s been a crazy journey.
 At only

-28 31 I feel like I’ve experienced a lot in life – maybe too much.
-But what keeps me going every day now is knowing that I am helping thousands of people live happier and healthy lives.
+28 32 I feel like I’ve experienced a lot in life – maybe too much.
+But what keeps me going every day now is knowing that I am helping thousands of people live happier and healthier lives.

 Through my own mistakes, I lost all of my wealth and most of my tribe.
 I was alone.